gnes-ai/gnes/README.md

 </p>

-This suggests the GNES app is ready and waiting for the incoming data.
-You may now feed data to it through the `gRPCFrontend`.
+When the GNES stack is ready and waiting for the incoming data, you may now feed data to it through the `gRPCFrontend`.
 Depending on your language (Python, C, Java, Go, HTTP, Shell, etc.) and the content form (image, video, text, etc), the data feeding part can be slightly different.

 To stop a running GNES stack, you can use `docker stack rm gnes-531`.